juhasev/sample-ninja-help/panelist-manager.md

 The blue button (bottom right of screen) is only visible when AT LEAST ONE panelist is selected using the left hand check boxes.

-> **IMPORTANT!** If you are using query filter then batch action is applied to all the panelists, not just the panelist who are visible on the screen!
+> **WARNING!** If you are using query filter then batch action is applied to all the panelists, not just the panelist who are visible on the screen!

 #### Change subscription status

 This allows the user to Select to new subscription status for the checked panelists.
 The choices are **Subscribed, Unsubscribed** or **Blacklisted**

-> WARNING!
-Sample Ninja will automatically delete all collected data variables for any unsubscribed or blacklisted panelists.
+> **WARNING!** Sample Ninja will automatically delete all collected data variables for any unsubscribed or blacklisted panelists.
 The activity history and all data system data variables will be retained for 1 year.

 #### Delete panelists

 This allows the user to DELETE the selected panelists.

-> **WARNING - ONCE DELETED YOU CANNOT GET THE PANELIST DATA BACK**
+> **WARNING** - Delete panelist function should only be used when you absolutely need to wipe out the entire panelist record including any activity.
+For all other purposes you should either unsubscribe or blacklist the panelist and Sample Ninja will automatically remove them after 1 year.
+This enables you to retain project statistics, health metrics and other statistics vital to your panel.

 #### Change Sub-panel(s) membership